traderabba/Crypto-Volume-Analysis-Toolkit/README.md

 # **Crypto Volume Analysis Toolkit**

-Lightweight and simple toolkit that helps you track high-volume crypto tokens in the last 24 hours and run cross-market analysis using spot + futures data and generate reports in a PDF.
+Is a powerful web-based suite designed for crypto analysts and traders.
+It tracks high-volume tokens across the last 24 hours, performing cross-market analysis using integrated Spot and Futures data.
+Generate professional, data-driven PDF reports directly in your browser with zero setup required.

-The generated report is a valuable asset to crypto analysts and traders alike.

 # **Demo**